-To perform the balance test, close the door normally and detach the automatic opener (if present).
+To perform the balance test, close the garage door normally and detach the automatic opener (if present).
 From the middle of the door, lift it to the halfway mark and carefully let go.
 Be ready to grab the door in case of dramatic movement.

 More Weight ?

 If your torsion spring door climbs up the track when you let go, you may still have a DIY option available.
 Sometimes an extra door stiffener or brace can add the needed 10-15 pounds to bring a garage door into balance.
-These common braces reduce flex in wide doors and can often provide an extra “grab location” for manual operations.
+These common braces reduce flex in wide doors and often provide an extra “grab location” for manual operations.

 A balanced garage door will keep your automatic opener happy by working with the weight limits it was designed for.
 Should your door be manually operated, proper balance will allow you to lift and close it with minimal effort.
 Some balancing may be completed by skilled DIYers, while other balancing may require you to hire a garage door professional.
 Hopefully, you will find yourself next to Goldilocks with a well-balanced garage door that is “just right!”